tinosulzer/travis-ci-latex-pdf/README.md

 tectonic ./main.tex
 ```

-* For more information Malcolm Ramsay has a [blog post](https://malramsay.com/post/compiling_latex_on_travis/) documenting this use case.
+* Following this project, Malcolm Ramsay has a great [blog post](https://malramsay.com/post/compiling_latex_on_travis/) documenting this use case in a very complete way.

 ## <a name="pdflatex">Instructions for building with pdflatex and TeX Live</a>